Alicia Atout: Professional wrestling career

-Atout worked for Impact Wrestling from 2018 until 2019.
-In Impact Wrestling, she served as a backstage interviewer on the promotion's flagship Impact! television series, and co-hosted the weekly Behind The Lights web series on Impact's Twitch channel alongside Anthony Carelli.
+Atout worked for Impact Wrestling from 2018 to 2019.
+She served as a backstage interviewer on the promotion's flagship Impact! television series, and co-hosted the weekly Behind The Lights web series on Impact Wrestling's Twitch channel alongside Anthony Carelli.

 In September 2018, Atout participated in the All In pay-per-view event, co-promoted by Cody Rhodes.
 In 2019, after completing her work with Impact Wrestling, she was contacted by Rhodes and offered a position as backstage correspondent for the new All Elite Wrestling (AEW) promotion.
 Atout debuted for the promotion (using the ring name "Alicia A") at AEW's inaugural event Double or Nothing.
-On 18 November, it was announced that Atout had signed with Major League Wrestling (MLW), signaling her departure from AEW.

-On January 21, 2022 at MLW Blood & Thunder, Atout participated in an angle where she and real life boyfriend Richard Holliday attacked Alexander Hammerstone, thus turning heel and taking on a bigger role for the first time in her wrestling career.
+On 18 November 2019, it was announced that Atout had signed with Major League Wrestling (MLW), signaling her departure from AEW.
+On 21 January 2022, at MLW Blood & Thunder, Atout participated in an angle where she and Richard Holliday attacked Alexander Hammerstone, thus turning heel.
+On 21 March 2023, Atout announced her departure from MLW.

+On 5 June 2024, Atout announced her return to AEW, assuming a position on the promotion's broadcasting team.